-As of January 2017, the average cost of solar in the U.S. is $3.26 per watt ($26,080 for an 8 kilowatt system).
-That means that the total cost for an 8kW solar system would be $18,256 after the 30% Federal ITC discount (not factoring in any additional state rebates or incentives).
+As of January 2022, the average cost of solar in the U.S. is $2.77 per watt – which comes out to $22,160 for an 8-kilowatt system.
+That means that the total cost for an 8kW solar system would be $16,398 after the federal solar tax credit (not factoring in any additional state rebates or incentives).

 To give you a sense of the real prices solar shoppers are paying for 8 kW solar energy systems across the United States, we analyzed solar quotes from the EnergySage Solar Marketplace.
 Homeowners who join EnergySage can review and compare offers from multiple solar installers to find the right home solar panel system at the right price.